dsc-courses/dsc80-2022-sp/project5.md

 - The features you added and **why** they are good for the data and prediction task.
 - The model you chose, the hyperparameters that ended up performing the best, and the method you used to select a model.

 Note, you will not be graded on "how much" your model improved from Step 2 to Step 3.
-What you will be graded on is your thoughtfulness and effort in creating features, along with the other points above.
+What you will be graded on is on whether or not your model improved, as well as your thoughtfulness and effort in creating features, along with the other points above.

-### Step 4 – Fairness Analysis
+### Step 4 – Fairness Analysis (15%)

-Perform a "fairness analysis" of your model.
+Perform a "fairness analysis" of your final model from Step 3.
 That is, try and answer the question "does my model perform worse for individuals in Group X than it does for individuals in Group Y?", for an interesting choice of X and Y.

 As always, when comparing some quantitative attribute (in this case, something like precision or RMSE) across two groups, we use a **permutation test**.
 Let's illustrate how this works with an example.
 Let's suppose we have a sample voter dataset with columns `'Name'`, `'Age'`, and `'Voted'`, among others.
 We build a classifier that predicts whether someone voted (`1`) or didn't (`0`).